microsoft/ms-tpm-20-ref/README.md

 Follows the common `./bootstrap && ./configure && make` convention.

-Note that autotools scripts require the following prerequisite packages: `autoconf-archive`, `pkg-config`.
+Note that autotools scripts require the following prerequisite packages: `autoconf-archive`, `pkg-config`, and sometimes `build-essential` and `automake`.
 Their absence is not automatically detected.
-The build also requires `libssl-dev` package to be installed.
+The build also needs `gcc` and `libssl-dev` packages.